jingt630/61040-portfolio/assignments/assignment1.md

 10. [Steam Feature as a comparable](https://www.gamespot.com/articles/steam-tool-lets-you-see-just-how-much-money-youve-spent/1100-6530884/) Steam already has a feature where it helps users to tally how much they had spent on steam, but it's well hidden.
 This feature is only limited to Steam and doesn't include other platform transactions.

-Features:
+## Features:
- - Total Spent Reminder: Displaying the total amount of money a user had spent so far on this current game right before they are planning to make another purchase, as well as the total amount across all of their games and platforms.
+ - **Total Spent Reminder:** Displaying the total amount of money a user had spent so far on this current game right before they are planning to make another purchase, as well as the total amount across all of their games and platforms.
 This sets as a reminder to cool down the temptation of creating that purchase for the users to double think before hitting purchase.

- - Hard budget line: Users can setup to temporarily "freeze" their payment for a game after spending a total of the budget they have for themselves.
+ - **Hard budget line:** Users can setup to temporarily "freeze" their payment for a game after spending a total of the budget they have for themselves.
 This freezing feature should be setup by the user initially to help them cool off an impulse decision next time while they are still logical.

- - Post-purchase reflection nudges: Send really short notifications asking for a response from the user if the purchase they made some time ago is worth it.
+ - **Post-purchase reflection nudges:** Send really short notifications asking for a response from the user if the purchase they made some time ago is worth it.
 Once with some data of the user experience, keep sending/reminding them to become aware of long-term satisfaction with digital items, encouraging smarter choices.

+## Problem 2:
-- Problem 2: Not being able to find anyone to game and talk to for multiplayer games when friends are not available.
+Not being able to find anyone to game and talk to for multiplayer games when friends are not available.
 Some games require 2 or more player to even start and some offer bots.

 Exclusion Reason: Most multiplayer games have the feature of creating rooms and letting online players to join and game together.

+## Problem 3:
-- Problem 3: Some parents are against their child gaming so much, and some players also realize that they are too addicted to the game where it cost some kind of issue in their life like sleeping late.
+Some parents are against their child gaming so much, and some players also realize that they are too addicted to the game where it cost some kind of issue in their life like sleeping late.

 Exclusion reason: Parents can setup screen time; for players who think they are too addicted, I feel like software isn't enough to remind and discpline them.
 This could mostly be more of a personal discpline problem or personal choice.

-2. Listening and singing to Music
+2. **Listening and singing to Music**

-3. Gunpla Modeling
+3. **Gunpla Modeling**

-4. Watching medias from different countries: I'm into different medias produced by different countries, like c-drama,kpop, thai drama, japan shows, and anime.
+4. **Watching medias from different countries:**
+I'm into different medias produced by different countries, like c-drama,kpop, thai drama, japan shows, and anime.
 It's like a refresher to see and trying to understand culture differences.
 Due to copyrights, legal matters, or just promotional means, media resources are hard to acquire and understand.
 I often have to turn on vpns and browsing through different websites/platforms to find those media resources.

+## Problem 1:
-- Problem 1: Medias from different countries air at different platforms which may or may not be available in the US.
+Medias from different countries air at different platforms which may or may not be available in the US.
 Even when available, you would need to pay for the platform like Netflix.
 Videos on streaming platforms are also bounded by servers, where some videos are available in certain countries.

 Exclusion Reason: Solving this would result in piracy and copyrights issues.
 The media companies setup those boundaries for their own protection and commerical reasons.

+## Problue 2:
-- Auto Translate and Re-edit: When we are consuming medias in other languages, some of them are raw (not translated).
+**Auto Translate and Re-edit:** When we are consuming medias in other languages, some of them are raw (not translated).
 People might be interested in wanting to fully understand the video besides from just visual cues.
 Even if we can conviently copy and paste directly into a translator, there are jokes, traditions, or idioms that people from other cultures won't understand.
 This would require some background knowledge or researching apart from direct translation.
 When media throw in these jokes, it would also mess up the translation from translators like google translator.

-Inclusion Reason: This seems like a promising problem that could be solve with AI text recognition to help with translation and culture explanation to speed up translation team productions.
+<mark>Inclusion Reason:</mark> This seems like a promising problem that could be solve with AI text recognition to help with translation and culture explanation to speed up translation team productions.
 Text translation can be easily done, but now it's more about images and videos translation where more work and coordination are needed.

-Stakeholders:
+## Stakeholders:
 1. Direct users: Media consumers (not producers) Consumers are mostly affected by this problem because they are the one who can't understand and enjoy the foregin media.